How music can affect your hearing | HearUSA

 Pinpointing the problem

-For many musicians, hearing loss takes place gradually overtime.
-Inability to hear the nuances of music, such as various tones and frequencies, can jeopardize both listening and playing abilities.
+For many musicians, hearing loss takes place gradually over time.
+The inability to hear the nuances of music, such as various tones and frequencies, can jeopardize both listening and playing abilities.
 Since music is often intertwined with our mood, hearing loss can also put music lovers at risk for emotional impacts, such as isolation and depression.
 If you believe your hearing may be affecting your music life, it’s time to take action.
-Testing your hearing abilities with an online hearing test is a great place to start.
+Screening your hearing abilities with an online hearing screen is a great place to start.

 Protect your hearing